the day to see the nose on your face.

 Enter Voltaire again.

-The Book of Proverbs, in the Bible, is full of wisdom that should be devoured and absorbed with enthusiasm and avarice.
+The Book of Proverbs is full of wisdom that should be devoured and absorbed with enthusiasm and avarice.
 We can close our eyes and let our fingers drop to any point in Proverbs and, when we open our eyes, discover something that is worth understanding and that can enhance our lives, or make us just a little wiser.

 Much of what we can discover in Proverbs will strike us as being incredibly simple and easy to understand.
-But then, no one ever said wisdom was complicated.
+No one ever said wisdom was complicated.
 Much of what we can discover will appear to be very obvious.
 No one ever said wisdom was hidden away and required special skills or tools to acquire.

 Sometimes it is as plain as the nose on your face.